Academy governance committee (AGC)

 - Child protection and safeguarding policy addendum (Pdf)

-- Exclusion: we operate a supportive approach to behaviour, in cases where this fails to promote change we follow guidance from B&NES (Pdf)
+- Exclusion: we operate a supportive approach to behaviour, in cases where this fails to promote change we follow guidance from B&NES and the exclusion guidance from the DfE (Pdf)

 - Pupil premium strategy 2020-21 (Pdf)

 - Special educational needs and disability (SEND) policy